 HI-STEM gGmbH is a non-profit public-private partnership between the German Cancer Research Center (DKFZ) in Heidelberg and the Dietmar Hopp Stiftung.
-HI-STEM performs cutting-edge research on stem cells with the aim of translating these results into novel clinical applications.
+HI-STEM performs cutting-edge research on normal and malignant stem cells with the aim of translating these results into novel clinical applications.
 This includes the development of novel diagnostic tools and innovative therapies to monitor and target leukemic and solid tumor stem cells as well as metastatic disease.
 HI-STEM was founded in 2008 and is located on the fourth floor of the main building of the DKFZ.

-The HI-STEM Research Groups:
+HI-STEM Research Groups:

-- Experimental Hematology (M. Milsom)
+- Experimental Hematology (Mick Milsom)

 - Inflammatory Stress in Stem Cells (Marieke Essers)